 Dr. Sabel’s clinical interests are in the area of surgical oncology, with special expertise in breast cancer and melanoma.
 Dr. Sabel’s research interests focus on the immune response to cancer cell death, particularly after cryoablation (freezing) of cancer, and he is an internationally recognized expert in the field of cryo-immunology.
 He also has several clinical trials examining cryoablation of breast cancer.
 Dr. Sabel’s lab is also focused on the identification of prognostic and predictive markers in oncology, using both serum proteomic and tissue microarray approaches, to help guide surgical and adjuvant therapy.

 In addition to his clinical and basic science interests, Dr. Sabel has strong clinical interests in the use of mobile technologies to improve patient-physician communication and improve outcomes.
-He is the creator of two present apps; UMSkinCheck for self skin exam and arly melanoma detection, and BreastCancerAlly, a mobile patient navigator app for patients with breast cancer, with several more in development.
+He is the creator of two present apps; UMSkinCheck for self skin exam and early melanoma detection, and BreastCancerAlly, a mobile patient navigator app for patients with breast cancer, with several more in development.